AArnott/ImmutableObjectGraph/README.md

-To reduce the burden of writing and maintaining such codebases, the T4 templates found in this project generate the code for immutable objects for you based on a template mutable object that you supply.
+To reduce the burden of writing and maintaining such codebases, the T4 templates found in this project generate the code for immutable objects for you based on a template mutable class that you supply.

 Supported features
 ------------------